Nose Piercing Bumps - Causes & Treatments Guide

 Using Poor Aftercare Products

-Cleaning your nose piercing is a necessity if you want to give yourself your best chance of skipping an infection and possibly cutting down on the risk of nose bumps.
+Cleaning your nose piercing is a necessity if you want to give yourself your best chance of skipping an infection and possibly cutting down on the risk of getting a bump on a nose piercing.

 But not everybody follows the aftercare instructions they’re given about staying away from certain products.
 Instead, they listen to word of mouth from their friends who know less about this kind of thing than the experts.